Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-The Maximin principle rests in maximising the minimum utility by seeking to improve the worst-case experience in a society; guaranteeing a higher than worst-case minimum utility to each individual \shortcite{Ajmeri-AAMAS20-Elessar}.
-It shifts the focus towards the improvement of the well-being of those who are worst-off \shortcite{Lee2020FormalisingTradeOffs}.
-The difference principle states that economic and social inequalities can only be justified if they benefit the most disadvantaged members of society \shortcite{Rawls1967DistributiveJustice}.
-Prioritarianism/Maximum thus focuses on improving the worst-case situations.
+The maximin principle emphasises maximising the minimum utility by seeking to improve the worst-case experience in a society; guaranteeing a higher than worst-case minimum utility to each individual \cite{Rawls1967DistributiveJustice}.
+Maximin thus shifts the focus towards improving the well-being of those who are worst-off \cite{Lee2020FormalisingTradeOffs}.